OrderOfTheTrillest/cool-plugins/NOTFREE.md

 Synths
 ------

 Probably obvious but I love modular synths.
 Resource usage for all of these listed depends on amount and type of modules used.
-Softube Modular is generally the most resource heavy.
+Softube Modular is generally the hungriest, but you can max out your CPU with all of them if you try hard enough.

 * [VCV Rack 2 Pro](https://vcvrack.com/) - vast Eurorack environment, too many possibilities to summarise, free standalone version is available, pro version includes vst/vst3 plugins and some additional vcv modules - direct download
 * [Softube Modular](https://www.softube.com/modular) - less expansive but usually better sounding than vcv rack Eurorack simulator, resource heavy, less modules than vcv = less flexible, but still plenty to offer on top of an amazing sound engine - product manager download, ilok required
-* [KiloHearts Phase Plant](https://kilohearts.com/products/phase_plant) - fantastic modular synth with huge capabilities, sound engine maybe just not quite as nice as Softube/Arturia/u-He/Synapse, but does everything pretty well - product manager download
+* [KiloHearts Phase Plant](https://kilohearts.com/products/phase_plant) - fantastic modular synth with huge capabilities, sound engine maybe just not quite as nice as Softube/Arturia/u-He/Synapse, but does everything pretty well (apart from microtuning) - product manager download
-* [Native Instruments Reaktor](https://www.native-instruments.com/en/products/komplete/synths/reaktor-6/) - fun dsp environment with a quality sound engine, like max/pure data/etc but pretty, huge learning curve and I'm still a noob, but even noobs can make cool things here.
+* [Native Instruments Reaktor](https://www.native-instruments.com/en/products/komplete/synths/reaktor-6/) - fun dsp environment with a quality sound engine, like max/pure data/etc but pretty, huge learning curve and I'm still a noob, but unlike me in max even noobs can make cool things here.
 Blocks are great too - product manager download

+Because I love making lists and know that modular is not everyones cup of fish, here are some of the finest softsynths that you can use straight out of the box:

+[Xfer Serum](https://xferrecords.com/products/serum/), [Softube Model XX synths](https://www.softube.com/products/synths-and-keys), [Synapse Audio Dune 3](https://www.synapse-audio.com/dune3.html), [pretty much all u-He synths](https://u-he.com/products/#synths).
+I like [Pigments and some of the Arturia modeled synths](https://www.arturia.com/products#software-instruments,software-instruments-effects) but prefer others.